Police fire teargas as migrants demand to leave Greek island after fire

 “This is a health bomb.
 These people haven’t even had access to water all these days, they cannot even wash their hands,” Matina Pagoni, president of Athens and Piraeus hospital doctors’ union, told Skai television.

-Reporting by Lefteris Papadimas; Writing by James Mackenzie; Editing by Helen Popper
+Additional reporting by Renee Maltezou in Athens, Kirsti Knolle in Vienna, Christian Kraemer in Berlin; Writing by James Mackenzie; Editing by Helen Popper and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.